Dairy Herd Management

 Your program instructor is a veterinarian with 20 plus years’ experience working with dairy farmers and their animals and provides a dairy science perspective to your learning.

-Short-term diplomas are financial-aid eligible and available in Dairy Cattle Management, Dairy Cattle Genetics & Reproduction, and Dairy Feeding and Feeding Management.
+Short-term diplomas are available in Dairy Cattle Management, Dairy Cattle Genetics & Reproduction, and Dairy Feeding and Feeding Management.
 These short-term technical diplomas are available if you wish to ladder your progress through the program within your own timeline rather than through a nine-month school calendar.

 Your program specific curriculum includes a well-rounded set of coursework in dairy animal health management, genetics/reproduction, nutrition, milk production, dairy housing, dairy business and an overview of the dairy industry.
 Successful completion of applied mathematics, human relations and communications are also required for graduation with the nine-month technical diploma.